onnela-lab/Beiwe-Analysis/Preprocessing/PreprocessingExample/PreprocessingExample.md

 fildir="C:/Users/Ian/Documents/Work/JP/Beiwe/Github/Beiwe-Analysis/Preprocessing/PreprocessingExample"
 ```

 Now we will run the `MobilityFeatures` function.
-This will
+This will:

 1. Process the raw GPS data by removing low-accuracy pings.
 2. Denoising the remaining pings by projecting to a 2D plane and then converting them into a sequence of flights and pauses.
 The result is referred to as a *mobility trace*.
-2. The mobility trace is stored in **Example.Rdata** and a set of meaningful mobility features, calculated for every day in the mobility trace, is also produced.
+3. The mobility trace is stored in **Example.Rdata** and a set of meaningful mobility features, calculated for every day in the mobility trace, is also produced.